A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

-\indentemparagraph{Preserving invariant~{\InvariantB}.} To show that invariant~{\InvariantB} is preserved, we proceed in two stages.
+\indentemparagraph{Preserving invariant~{\InvariantB}.} That invariant~{\InvariantB}(ii) is preserved follows immediately from the definitions of $\planPbefNextStep$, $\ADVbefNextStep$, and $\backupplanBefNextStep$.
+Next, we show invariant~{\InvariantB}(i), that is the feasibility of $\backupplanBefNextStep$, and we split the argument into two parts.
 First, we show that the invariant holds for the intermediate backup plan resulting from replacing $p$ by $\rho$, and then later we show that modifying the deadlines of the $h_i$'s preserves the invariant as well.

-So consider an intermediate plan $P\setindexC = P\setindexB \setminus\braced{p}\cup \braced{\rho}$ and backup plan $\backupplan\setindexC = \backupplan\setindexB \setminus\braced{p}\cup \braced{\rho}$, both with respect to time $t+1$ but with the deadlines of packets $h_1,h_2,...,h_k$ still unchanged.
+So consider an intermediate plan $\planPleapAftPartI = \planPaftInitSeg \setminus\braced{p}\cup \braced{\rho}$ and backup plan $\backupplanLeapAftPartI = \backupplanAftInitSeg \setminus\braced{p}\cup \braced{\rho}$, both with respect to time $t+1$ but with the deadlines of packets $h_1,h_2,...,h_k$ still unchanged.
 Since this is an iterated leap step, we have that $d_\rho > d_p$, so replacing $p$ by $\rho$ in $\varbackupplan$ preserves feasibility.
-Therefore $\backupplan\setindexC$ is feasible.
+Therefore $\backupplanLeapAftPartI$ is feasible.

-Now, we consider $\backupplan^{\sigma+1}$, that is the backup plan at step $t+1$, which is obtained from $\backupplan\setindexC$ by decreasing the deadlines of $h_i$'s, as in the algorithm.
-As slots outside $(\delta,\gamma)$ are not affected, we have $\pslack(\backupplan^{\sigma+1},\tau) = \packetslack(\backupplan\setindexC, \tau)\ge 0$ for $\tau\notin (\delta, \gamma)$.
-So it remains to consider slots $\tau\in (\delta, \gamma)$.
+Now, we consider $\backupplanBefNextStep$, that is the backup plan at step $t+1$, which is obtained from $\backupplanLeapAftPartI$ by decreasing the deadlines of $h_i$'s, as in the algorithm.
+As slots outside $(\beta,\gamma)$ are not affected, we have $\pslack(\backupplanBefNextStep,\tau) = \packetslack(\backupplanLeapAftPartI, \tau)\ge 0$ for $\tau\notin (\beta, \gamma)$.
+So it remains to consider slots $\tau\in (\beta, \gamma)$.

-Recall that packets $h_1, \dots, h_k$ belong to both $\backupplan\setindexB$ and $\backupplan^{\sigma+1}$.
-We also have that $\pslack(P\setindexC, \tau)\ge 1$ for any $\tau\in (\delta, \gamma)$, which holds as replacing $p$ by $\rho$ merges all segments between $\delta = \prevtightslot^t(d_p)$ and $\gamma = \nexttightslot^t(d_\rho)$.
-Since $(\ADV\setindexB\cap P\setindexB)_{(\delta, \gamma]} = \emptyset$, Lemma~\ref{lem:pslackRelation}(b) with $\zeta = \gamma$ gives us that $\packetslack(\backupplan\setindexC, \tau)\ge \packetslack(P\setindexC, \tau)\ge 1$ for any $\tau\in (\delta, \gamma)$.
+Recall that packets $h_1, \dots, h_k$ belong to both $\backupplanAftInitSeg$ and $\backupplanBefNextStep$.
+We also have that $\pslack(\planPleapAftPartI, \tau)\ge 1$ for any $\tau\in (\beta, \gamma)$, which holds as replacing $p$ by $\rho$ merges all segments between $\beta = \prevtightslot^t(d_p)$ and $\gamma = \nexttightslot^t(d_\rho)$.
+Since $\ADVleapAftPartI(\beta, \gamma] = \ADVaftInitSeg(\beta, \gamma] = \emptyset$, Lemma~\ref{lem:pslackRelation}(b) with $\zeta = \gamma$ gives us that for any $\tau\in (\beta, \gamma)$,